nvbogu/Natural-Language-Understanding-API/README.md

 ```sh
 nginx -t
 ```
 Which should be successfull.
-If so you have installed your NGINX-Webserver successfully.
+If so you have installed your NGINX web server successfully.

 ## HTTPS-Certificate
-I this section we will make https for your domain name and alter automatically your NGINX configuration.
+I this section you will get a certificate from [Let's Encript](https://letsencrypt.org/) which is for free and makes your server accessible over the https protocol.
+You also alter your NGINX configuration (automatically).

-First we will use the classic certbot package.
+First you will use the classic certbot package.
 You can install it by running:

 ```sh
 sudo snap install --classic certbot